wusu-d/flickmedia/README.md

 npm install or yarn add

-Run the application using npm run dev or yarn run dev
+Run the application using npm run dev or yarn run dev.